For many reasons, West Hartford (WeHa) is an ideal place to own a dog. Reason being? Its abundance of wonderful dog walking places.

 - Take a fully charged cell phone to help you in case you get lost.

-- There are bears who live in this area, so please check this blog post from REI to read more about bear safety.
-Backpacking in Bear Country
+- There are bears who live in this area, so please check this blog post from Conquer Wild to read more about bear safety.
+The Backpacker’s Guide To Bear Safety

 West Hartford Reservoirs (#s 1,2,6)